In this article :

 Regular use of the LawVu RFP capability allows clear reporting on savings.
 You can compare accepted proposal prices with the highest received proposals.

-To access RFPs, click Engage icon in the left-hand menu bar and select Requests for proposal.
+To access RFPs, click the Engage icon in the left-hand menu bar and select Requests for proposal.

 Required permissions for utilizing RFPs in LawVu